JCumin/Brachylog/README.md

 ### `'` - Not provable

 True if the following predicate (a built-in, or predicates contained in parentheses, or a predicate definition) cannot be proven.
-This is equivalent to Prolog's `\+` operator.
+This is equivalent to Prolog's `\+` predicate.

 Note that using it on built-in predicates is usually not effective because of implicit variables.
 For example, the program `,2'=3`, which should output `True.` (because 2 cannot be proven to be equal to 3), actually outputs `False.`.
 This is how this code is translated to Prolog, which shows the implicit variable :